 This is an example of content that can be explored with this theme that speaks to the entirety of Standard 4.

-Explain the energy sources (i.e., fossil fuel, solar, hydro-electric) that power much of Europe their source and use locations, and their contributions to climate change.
+Explain the energy sources (i.e., fossil fuel, solar, hydro-electric) that power much of Europe, their source and use locations, and their contributions to climate change.

 Educators have the flexibility and latitude to use the following content list and/or additional related content that provides students with opportunities to employ the target skills and theme.